emicklei/melrose/docs/examples/drum-pattern-1.md

 Line by line, I will explain how it is composed.

 ![drum pattern 1](https://storage.googleapis.com/downloads.ernestmicklei.com/melrose/melrose-drum-pattern-1.png "Melrōse source file")
+*Update: notemerge is renamed to merge*

 ### line 1
 Using the bpm function you change the default from 120 beats-per-minute to 85.

 ### line 5 ..
 8
-Using the General MIDI mapping (see url on line 3),  4 variables with notes are created with the midi function.
+Using the General MIDI mapping (see url on line 3),  4 variables with notes are created with the `midi` function.
 Parameter 16 refers to the fraction of the note,  1/16.
 The second parameter is the MIDI number, the kick is 36.
 The third parameter is the velocity (loudness) and is set a bit lower than the default (72).

 ### line 10 ..
 13
 Using the notemap function we create a sequence of notes in which for each number the note is placed.
 On index 3 , 10 and 11 (sequences start at 1), the open note is placed.
 On all other indices (1,2,...) a rest note ( '=' ) is placed.